 My grandparents were probably my greatest inspiration.
 My paternal grandfather was a head gardener on a grand country estate and taught me how to force rhubarb, thin bunches of grapes, pollinate glasshouse peaches and grow asparagus.
 How many people have these skills to share nowadays?

 On my mother’s side, my Grandma Pope was very modern in the 1970’s and 80’s, filling her Cornish garden with heathers, conifers, eucalypts and phormiums in informal island beds.
 The photograph below was taken some years after she passed away, when the garden was no longer maintained to her immaculate standards.

 By the age of fourteen I had acquired a greenhouse, and took to filling the borders in my parents’ garden with a myriad of colourful annuals every summer.
 Dahlias, petunias, marigolds and nasturtiums were favourites along with mesembryanthemum, naturally.
 Those were the days.
-University followed, reading Landscape Management at Reading University. here I specialised in the new ecological style of planting design, involving perennials which co-exist in naturalistic groups.
-From there I commenced a very short career as a Landscape Architect.
-Finding the world of commercial landscaping involved the smallest palette of relatively dull plants I quickly became a disillusioned.
+University followed, reading Landscape Management at Reading University.
+Here I specialised in the new ecological style of planting design, involving perennials which co-exist in naturalistic groups.
+From there I embarked on a very short career as a Landscape Architect.
+Finding the world of commercial landscaping involved the smallest palette of relatively dull plants I quickly became disillusioned.
 A new career in retail ensued, and I have never looked back.

 Realising I was forgetting much that I had learnt about gardening and needing a hobby that would distract me from work, I took up writing this blog in June 2012.
 It has been everything I hoped it would be, connecting me once again to my great passion in life and to like-minded bloggers.
 I hope you enjoy reading it as much as I enjoy writing it.